B4PzwL3YVGa6/sparrowdo/core-dsl.md

 ## Copy local files

-Sparrowdo provides limited API to copy local files existed at your project to remote server:
+Sparrowdo provides limited API to copy local files at your project to remote server:

     file '/tmp/hello.txt', %( local => 'data/hello.txt' );

-This code will copy file located at $*PWD/data/hello.txt to remote server under location '/tmp/hello.txt' Please be aware that local file coping gets happened at the very beginning of sparrowdo scenario execution, so this code ***won't work*** unless you have a remote directory /opt/data exists at the target server:
+This code will copy file located at $*PWD/data/hello.txt to remote server under location '/tmp/hello.txt'.
+Please aware that local file coping gets happened at the very beginning of sparrowdo scenario execution, so this code ***won't work*** unless you have a remote directory /opt/data exists at the target server:

     file '/opt/data/hello.txt', %( local => 'data/hello.txt' );

+And even this won't help you due to local file coping gets happened first:

+    directory '/opt/data/';

+    file '/opt/data/hello.txt', %( local => 'data/hello.txt' );

+But you can use `/tmp/sparrow-cache/` directory ( which existence is ensured ) to keep your data safely:

+    file '/tmp/sparrow-cache/', %( local => 'data/hello.txt' );

+And then:

+    directory '/opt/data/';

+    file '/opt/data/hello.txt', %( source => /tmp/sparrow-cache/hello.txt );

 ## Templates